bsurmanski/wlc/README.md

 importing module.
 Modules will only be evaluated once, regardless of the number of other modules which import it.

+The current module handling is fairly simple and likely to change in the future.

 ### 'Use' statement
 use statements enable specific compiler extensions, or modify language syntax.
 When complete, use statements will likely have a syntax of